-For a cart of mass m_1 on a horizontal track with a string attached over a pulley to a hanging mass m_2 (see Figure 7.1), the net force F on the entire system (cart and hanging mass) is the weight of hanging mass, $F = m_2 g$, (assuming that friction is negligible).
+For a cart of mass $m_1$ on a horizontal track with a string attached over a pulley to a hanging mass $m_2$ (see Figure 7.1), the net force F on the entire system (cart and hanging mass) is the weight of hanging mass, $F = m_2 g$ , (assuming that friction is negligible).

-According to Newton's Second Law, this net force should be equal to ma, where m is the total mass that is being accelerated, which in this case is $m_1 + m_2$.
+According to Newton's Second Law, this net force should be equal to ma, where m is the total mass that is being accelerated, which in this case is $m_1 + m_2$ .
 You will check to see if $m_1g = (m_1 + m_2)a$ as predicted by theory.

 To determine the acceleration, you will release the cart from rest and measure the time (t) for it to travel a certain distance (d).
-Since $d = (1/2)at^2$, the acceleration can be calculated using $a = 2d/t^2$.
+Since $d = (1/2)at^2$ , the acceleration can be calculated using $a = 2d/t^2$ .

-- 1. Install the feet on the track and level it. - 2.
+- 1. Level the track. - 2.
 Install the end stop on the track near one end with the magnets facing away from the track. - 3.
 Measure the mass of the cart and record it in Table 7.1. - 4.
 Attach the pulley and end stop to the track as shown in Figure 7.1.
 Place the cart on the track.
-Tie a string to the lower attachment point of the cart.
+Tie a string to the end of the cart farther from the pulley.
+Wrap the string under the cart.
 Tie a mass hanger on the other end of the string.
 Run the string under the end stop and over the pulley.
 Adjust the pulley so that the string runs parallel to the track.
 The string must be just long enough so the cart reaches the end stop before the mass hanger reaches the floor.